What is patient initiated follow-up?

 Patient initiated follow-up (PIFU) puts you in control of your follow-up appointment.
 Instead of being offered regular visits, you can make an appointment to see us if you have worries or concerns following your consultation.

-You will be given ‘open access’ to the clinic and you would be able to request a follow up appointment during the time period as specified by your consultant, which means that if you are concerned about your condition or your medication, you can contact us and you will receive a telephone or face-to-face consultation.
+You will be given ‘open access’ to the clinic and you will be able to request a follow up appointment during the time period as specified by your consultant.
+This means that if you are concerned about your condition or your medication, you can contact us.
+You will receive a telephone or face-to-face consultation.

 The reason we offer follow-up this way is because most patients do not benefit from having a regular outpatient follow-up and many patients find the follow-up visits to the hospital cause a lot of anxiety and unnecessary disruption.
 By offering appointment bookings in this way, we hope to be able to respond to your needs more quickly.